 - Cocoa nibs, which are products of the second stage of processing from the cocoa bean, can be purchased and added to smoothies or desserts.
 However, be warned that they are very bitter in comparison to manufactured chocolate.

 Those who have diabetes can eat dark chocolate.
 Dark chocolate should be treated as any other dessert food, and grams of carbohydrate should be accounted for.
 (21)

 Depending on gender, age, and activity level, people with diabetes are typically advised to eat 45–60 g carbohydrates at each meal.

-A suggestion would be to consume it when you are craving something sweet.
+It is best to consume dark chocolate when you are craving something sweet.

 Dark chocolate’s rich flavor is known to increase satiety, which may, in turn, help reduce cravings or consumption of other sweets high in sugar and saturated fats.

-If you are healthy and eat a well-balanced diet that includes dark chocolate in moderation, there should be no side effects.
+If you are healthy and eat a well-balanced diet that includes dark chocolate in moderation, generally less than 6 servings a week, there should be no side effects.

 Dark chocolate is loaded with polyphenols that possess various health benefits.

 Therefore, moderate consumption of dark chocolate can have a positive impact on your health, including improvements in digestion, blood pressure, and even mood.
 However, avoid overconsumption of dark chocolate as it can lead to weight gain.